 Know the Code: At Bethune-Cookman University each student is expected to know the Student Honor Code that sets the everyday standard of how a collegiate student should behave socially and academically.
 The Students Honor Code also describes the educational nature of the conduct process and outlines the rights and responsibilities granted to every student on our campus.
 The B-CU Honor Code fully engages the University Core Values - Faith, Integrity, Respect, Service, Thirst for Knowledge – and helps our students to understand the impact of their behaviors on their own lives, as well as the lives of others.

-Throughout the academic year students will be engaged in various activities, workshops, trainings, and competitions that will assist in their awareness of the expectations outlined in the Honor Code of Conduct.
+Throughout the academic year, students will be engaged in various activities, workshops, training, and competitions that will assist in their awareness of the expectations outlined in the Students Honor Code.